r-lib/vctrs/tests/testthat/_snaps/error-call.md

     Output
       <error/vctrs_error_scalar_type>
       Error in `foo()`:
-      !
-Input must be a vector, not an environment.
+      ! `x` must be a vector, not an environment.
     Code
       local({
         vctrs_local_error_call(NULL)